 Day 10 K2 Base Camp:

-Full-day excursion to the K2 base camp involving a strenuous 10- hour round-trip trek over snow, rock and ice.
+Full-day excursion to the K2 base camp involving a strenuous 10- hour round-trip trek over snow, rock, and ice.
 As we start our trek, we cross the crevasses of the Baltoro Glacier, then walk on the lateral moraine of the Godwin Austin glacier to the base camp of Broad Peak.
 Chogolisa (7660m) now appears on the scene, standing guard in the south and hinting at the new crossing from Concordia to the Hushe Valley.
-We move on to the medial moraine of the glacier, walking here is much more easier than first two hours’ stretch spent on rocks.
+We move on to the medial moraine of the glacier, walking here is much easier than the first two hours’ stretch spent on rocks.
 When we arrive at K2 base camp at 5030m, which is normally occupied by five mountaineering expeditions during the climbing season each year, we will be overwhelmed by the sheer size of K2.
 Return to Concordia for overnight.

 Day 11 Concordia – Gore:

 Today we will say goodbye to the mountains and turn back by the same route to Skardu.
 The trek is downhill now and as we will be well acclimatized we will cover the ground quickly and in five to six hours we will reach Gore.
 Here there are many tall icebergs on the Baltoro Glacier and there are also outstanding views of Meshabrum Peak (7821m)